estuary/flow/site/docs/concepts/captures.md

 captures:
   # The name of the capture.
   acmeCo/example/source-s3:
+    # Automatically performs periodic discover operations, which updates the bindings
+    # to reflect what's in the source, and also updates collection schemas.
+    # To disable autoDiscover, either omit this property or set it to `null`.
+    autoDiscover:
+      # Also add any newly discovered bindings automatically
+      addNewBindings: true
+      # How to handle breaking changes to discovered collections.
+If true, then existing
+      # materialization bindings will be re-created with new names, as necessary.
+Or if
+      # collection keys have changed, then new Flow collections will be created.
+If false,
+      # then incompatible changes will simply result in failed publications, and will
+      # effectively be ignored.
+      evolveIncompatibleCollections: true

     # Endpoint defines how to connect to the source of the capture.
     # Required, type: object
     endpoint: